On the Complexity of Trial and Error for Constraint Satisfaction Problems: Introduction

 Finally, we investigate hidden CSPs with promises on the instances.
 We first consider the repetition freeness promise, as exhibited by the $\SAT{1}$ example as above.
 Though the hidden repetition free $\SAT{1}$ problem becomes solvable in polynomial time, $\SAT{2}$ is still $\NP$-hard.
 The group isomorphism problem can also be cast in this framework, and we give a simplified proof of \cite[Theorem 11]{BCZ13}: to compute an explicit isomorphism of the hidden group with $\Z_p$ is $\NP$-hard.

+\paragraph{Comparisons with \cite{BCZ13}.} We now compare our framework and results with those in \cite{BCZ13} explicitly.
+Recall that we defined three revealing oracles, $\emptyset$-, $\{\cc{V}\}$-, and $\{\cc{R}\}$-revealing oracles.
+The $\emptyset$-revealing oracle was the original setting discussed in \cite{BCZ13}.
+The $\{\cc{V}\}$- and $\{\cc{R}\}$-revealing oracles are new, so are the results about specific $\CSP$s in the setting of these two oracles.
+For the $\emptyset$-revealing oracle, both \cite{BCZ13} and this paper discussed SAT and Group Isomorphism.
+Isomorphisms of two graphs and isomorphisms of a graph with a clique were studied in the report \cite{BCZ12}.
+Here we prove a hardness result for the latter problem.
+The paper \cite{BCZ13} further considered several other problems including stable matching, and Nash Equilibrium.
+On the other hand the monotone graph properties (Section~\ref{sec:onlyC}) and certain promise problems (Section~\ref{sec:promise}) are studied only in this paper.

+Bei, Chen and Zhang also gave bounds on the {\em trial complexity} of some of the problems considered in \cite{BCZ13}, including stable matching and SAT.
+(The trial complexity measures the number of oracle calls to solve them in the hidden model).
+Although the algorithms outlined in the proofs for our transfer theorems provide generic upper bounds on the trial complexity, giving tighter bounds would be beyond the focus of the present paper.

 0.3em {\bf Organization.} In Section~\ref{sec:prelims} we formally describe the model of $\CSP$s, and hidden $\CSP$s.
 In Section~\ref{sec:reductions}, the transfer theorems are stated and proved.
-Section~\ref{sec:onlyC}, \ref{sec:CV}, and \ref{sec:CR} contain the applications of the main theorems in the case of $\onlyC$-revealing, $\CV$-revealing and $\CR$-revealing oracles respectively.
+Section~\ref{sec:CV}, \ref{sec:CR}, and \ref{sec:onlyC} contain the applications of the main theorems in the case of $\CV$-revealing oracle, $\CR$-revealing oracle, and monotone graph properties, respectively.
 Finally in Section~\ref{sec:promise} we present the results for hidden promise CSPs.